nils91/file-encryptor/README.md

                        the output filename in encryption mode is just the input filename + '.enc' or '.dec' in decryption mode.
+ -r,--remove           Remove the input file after the operation is
+                       complete
  -t,--verbose          Switch on verbode mode -v,--version          Show version information -w,--writekey <arg>   Write the key to the console (or a file) once